knightebsuku/python3-litemigration/README.md

 # python3-litemigration 1.0.3

-Simple module to keep database changes up to date in raw sql
+Simple module to keep database changes up to date in sql

 While I was busy building small database based applications, I needed a way to